ArtemisLabsOS/Artemis-dev-tool/README.md

 Artemis Labs LLP located in Venice, CA is actively looking for contributors and engineers to join the team.
 Please post issues directly to Github.

 License
-This project is under the MIT License.
+This project is protected under the MIT License.

 Artemis Labs v1.5

 All rights Reserved Artemis Labs LLP